 Introduction

-E-scooters are the latest in new technology micromobility options which are now available in mainly inner and downtown parts of cities.
-While safety concerns have dominated both research (Kazemzadeh et al., 2023) and policy (Bozzi and Aguilera, 2021) responses to the introduction of e-scooters, less attention has focussed on their impacts on integrated travel behaviour with other inner city travel modes.
+Shared e-scooters are the latest innovation in micromobility options available in many inner and downtown parts of cities around the world.
+While safety concerns have dominated both research (Kazemzadeh et al., 2023) and policy (Bozzi and Aguilera, 2021) responses to the introduction of e-scooters, less attention has focussed on how they might integrate with (or compete with) other inner-city travel modes.

-This paper explores links between the spatial and temporal patterns of e-scooter use and how this relates to public transport in inner cities, particular in relation to the level of service provided by public transport.
-The research is exploring the extent to which e-scooters are competing with or complementing public transport use.
-A major focus is on e-scooter trips that might occur at times and to/from locations where public transport service levels are low; hence trips might act to complement public transport service.
-These analysis are undertaken to explore the hypothesis that e-scooter use is stronger in areas where inner area transit offers a poorer quality service.
+This paper explores links between the spatial and temporal patterns of e-scooter use and public transport services in an inner-city context.
+The research explores the extent to which e-scooters compete with or complement public transport use.
+A major focus is on e-scooter trips that might occur at times or locations where public transport service levels are low; hence e-scooter trips might act to complement public transport service.
+These analyses are undertaken to explore the hypothesis that e-scooter use is stronger in areas where inner area transit offers a poorer quality service.
 The implication of this hypothesis is that e-scooters may be a ‘gap filler’ in inner area travel providing first-last mile access to transit.
-The research is also exploring trips to/from major rail stations to explore these issues further.
+The research is also examines trips to/from major rail stations to explore these issues further.

-The focus of the paper is shared e-scooter travel patterns in inner Melbourne Australia and an analysis of mainly Lime e-scooter trip patterns.
-The paper is structured as follows; a review of the research context follows.
+The focus of this paper is shared e-scooter travel patterns in inner Melbourne Australia and an analysis of Lime e-scooter trip patterns.
+The paper is structured as follows: the next section reviews the research context.
 This outlines the historical development of e-scooters in inner Melbourne and describes the public transport system around which e-scooters operate.
 It also reviews the research literature considering e-scooters and public transport.
 The research methodology is then described followed by a review of research findings.
 The paper concludes with an outline of key findings and a discussion of their implications for research and practice.

 Research Context

-Micromobility, and E-scooters in Melbourne
+Micromobility and e-scooters in Melbourne

-Micromobility refers to a range of relatively new small, lightweight vehicles operated at relatively low speed (below ~25kph) for use personal use in mainly local (short distance) travel in cities.
-Electric battery powered ‘E-scooters’ are one of the newer types of Micromobility vehicle types being offered for either personal use, when owned or as part of shared hire schemes typically in downtown or inner city parts of urban areas.
-‘E-scooters’ are lighter and easier to use compared to bicycles and ‘e-bikes(Curl and Fitt, 2020)’, however safety concerns have resulted in the banning of private ownership in some cities; shared schemes are also limited in many cities with safety concerns remaining a major barrier to their progress.(Manning and Babb, 2023)
+Micromobility refers to a range of relatively new small, lightweight vehicles operated at relatively low speed (below ~25kph) for personal use in mainly local (short distance) travel in cities.
+Electric battery powered e-scooters are one of the newer types of micromobility available for either personal ownership, or as part of shared hire schemes typically in downtown or inner city parts of urban areas.
+E-scooters can be lighter and easier to use compared to bicycles and e-bikes, and appeal to different markets relative to e-bikes (Curl and Fitt, 2020).
+However, integrating micromobility into the public transport network requires careful planning and policy considerations (Manning and Babb, 2023).

-Melbourne Australia has banned private e-scooter use but a trial of a shared scheme commenced in February 2022 based on Melbourne CBD and the inner city areas of Melbourne City Council, the City of Port Phillip and the City of Yarra (Figure 1).
-Two separate e-scooter operators provide shared e-scooters including Lime and Neuron.
-This paper focusses on e-scooter use data provided by Lime.
+In Melbourne, Australia, a trial of a shared e-scooter and e-bikes has been operating since February 2022.
+Shared e-scooters are only allowed to operate in the Melbourne Central Business District (CBD) and the inner-city areas of Melbourne City Council, the City of Port Phillip and the City of Yarra (Figure 1).
+Two separate e-scooter operators, Lime and Neuron, provide shared e-scooters.
+This paper focusses on e-scooter origin-destination data provided by Lime.